gabriel-alves-p/noughts-n-crosses/README.md

 When the user selects hard for the difficulty level, they play against the GeniusComputerPlayer which is an extension of the BasePlayer class.

 #### Properties
-- **tag** The symbol to represent the player, set to 'O' when the game is initialized
+- **tag** The symbol to represent the player, set to 'O' when the game is initialized.

 #### Methods
 - **get_moves** For the hard game mode, the computer looks at the game's available moves and strategically chooses corners and blocks the human player from winning.
 All games will end in the computer winning or tying the game.
 - **minimax** Keeps track of positions and score in dictionaries.
-Uses algorithm to simulate a game after previous move.Update position and score dictionary.
+Uses an algorithm to simulate a game after the previous move.
+Update position and score dictionary.

-### Game
+### NoughtsNCrosses
 A representation of the game of tic-tac-toe.

 #### Properties